GordijnMan/TurtleWoW-Essentials/README.md

 The point of this project is to automatically download updated versions of the selected addons.
 All AddOns are made specifically for TurtleWoW.

+Use `git submodule update --remote --merge` to update all AddOns.

 ## AddOns

 ### Shagu AddOns: 9